gromacs/gromacs/docs/install-guide/index.rst

   external lmfit library, set ``-DGMX_USE_LMFIT=external``, and adjust ``CMAKE_PREFIX_PATH`` as needed.  lmfit support can be disabled with ``-DGMX_USE_LMFIT=none``.
-* zlib is used by TNG for compressing some kinds of trajectory data
+* zlib is used by TNG for compressing some kinds of trajectory data.
 * Building the |Gromacs| documentation is optional, and requires and other software.
   Refer to https://manual.gromacs.org/current/dev-manual/documentation-generation.html